lawrence501/5e-cli/README.md

 A sluggish creature reduces the number of attacks it can make with its Attack action by 1 (or Multiattack, where relevant).

+### Staggered

+Shares condition immunity with paralysis.

+A staggered creature suffers the following effects:
+- Incoming attack damage is always critical.
+- All incoming attacks have advantage.
+- All speeds are set to 0 feet.

 ## Terminology

 ### Splash Damage

 Splash damage is always optional.
 It deals its damage, up to the amount of the original hit, to all creatures of your choice within 5' of the target.

+## Revisited Combat Maneuvers

+### Cavalier Stance

+While riding your mount, your AC increases by 1.